Open-Network-Insight/oni-ml/SPARKCONF.md

 oni-ml main component uses Spark and Spark SQL to analyze network events and produce a list of least probable events or most suspicious.

-Before running oni-ml users need to configure the component.
+To run oni-ml with its best performance and scalability, it will probably be necessary to configure Yarn, Spark and Spot.
 Here are our recommended settings.

-### Yarn tuning
+### General Yarn tuning

 oni-ml Spark application has been developed and tested on CDH [Yarn](http://spark.apache.org/docs/latest/running-on-yarn.html) clusters.
 Careful tuning of the Yarn cluster may be necessary before analyzing large amounts of data with oni-ml.

-For small data sets, perhaps a couple of hundreds of gigabytes of CSV data, default _Yarn_ configurations should be enough but if users try to analyze hundreds of gigabytes of data in parquet format it's probable that it don't work; _Yarn_ most likely will start killing containers or will terminate the application with Out Of Memory errors.
+For small data sets, under 100 GB parquet files, default _Yarn_ configurations should be enough but if users try to analyze hundreds of gigabytes of data in parquet format it's probable that it don't work; _Yarn_ most likely will start killing containers or will terminate the application with Out Of Memory errors.

-This document is not intended to explain in detail how to tune _Yarn_ but instead it provides some articles we used for this task:
+For more on how to tune Yarn for general use, we suggest these links:

 - [Cloudera Tuning Yarn](https://www.cloudera.com/documentation/enterprise/5-6-x/topics/cdh_ig_yarn_tuning.html)
 - [Tune Hadoop Cluster to get Maximum Performance](http://crazyadmins.com/tag/tuning-yarn-to-get-maximum-performance)